casanovalx/better-control/README.md

 ## What's New
 - now you can open directly into tabs with parameters like `control --volume` or `control --display` , you can use this to link to waybar modules or just easier access
+- if you have a wirless peripheral device on a desktop , they battery wont show as system battery

 > **Note:** This project is under active development.
 Contributions, feature requests, ideas, and testers are welcome!